plants-mom/semantic-accessibility-et2/README.txt

 The file src/default.nix will also temporarily move your ~/.R/Makevars file and restore it once you exit the shell.
 This is because, there were some issues with the recommended Makevars settings and the brms version used for this project.
-To make sure it works as intended, check if the file src/shellExitHook.sh is executable.
-If you never set Makevars you can ignore this part.
 After you did all that, in the project root run:

 nix-shell src/default.nix --pure